-LEAD 597P | PRACTICUM IN SCHOOL ADMINISTRATION I Units: 2
+LEAD 597P | PRACTICUM IN SCHOOL ADMINISTRATION I Units: 2 Repeatability: Yes (Can be repeated for Credit)

 This intensive field-based residency experience integrates the theory and knowledge of the program coursework with the experiential learning through practice.
 The practicum supports the development of candidates' knowledge, skills and dispositions through practical experience with instructional leadership, operational management and work with community stakeholders.
 Candidates meet routinely in triads with their supervising principal and university supervisor to discuss the candidate's progress toward achieving leadership standards.
 Placements will be selected to ensure a learning environment that supports candidate learning in the critical areas of site leadership.